w3c/wot-thing-description/proposals/manegiable-aff-data-mapping/proposal.md

 }
 ```

 In the example above, the `jobType` property in the Action input schema is marked as a Variable.
-When the client invokes the `startJob` action, it will bind the value of `jobType` to the `X-Job-Type` HTTP header in the request and the real payload sent to the the server will not contain the `jobType` field.
+When the client invokes the `startJob` action, it will bind the value of `jobType` to the `X-Job-Type` HTTP header in the request and the real payload sent to the server will not contain the `jobType` field.

 ```json
 {